-My background includes an Honours Bachelor’s degree in English Language and Literature with minor concentrations in Philosophy and Modern Languages (German).
+So, who am I?
+Well, you can read lots more below in my detailed career timeline, but in short – my background includes an Honours Bachelor’s degree in English Language and Literature with minor concentrations in Philosophy and Modern Languages (German).
 I also have a Master’s Degree in Psychology of Language Use.
-I’m currently doing a double-major Bachelor’s Degree in Psychology and Sociology.
-I also have diplomas in Art Appreciation, Photography, and Interior Design, and certifications in PR and business marketing.
+I carry diplomas in Art Appreciation, Photography, and Interior Design, and certifications in PR and professional business and entrepreneur coaching.

+I also write books – and lots of them!
 All of my books are available through digital and print resellers around the world.
 Click on the book you wish to explore by heading to the menu, click on “Books,” and locate the book you wish to buy.
 Click on the specific book page to find buying links.
+“Coming Soon” means that the book is currently in production or in the idea phase.
+Yes, I have plenty of phases when writing my books!

 In 2009, Malene Jorgensen graduated from the University of Copenhagen, Denmark with a Master’s degree in Language Psychology.
 She immediately launched her online business, where she worked with clients in New York, Boston, Miami and Silicon Valley from her home base in the greater Toronto area (GTA).